arfai1213/AWS-SOA-C02/README.md

 - allows automate AWS account creation and management
 - allows consolidate billing across multiple AWS accounts
     - take advantages of pricing benefits from aggregated usage, e.g. volume discounts for EC2 and S3.
+- SCP for denying access to specific service for all root users in all accounts

 ### Service Control Policies
 - control AWS service use across multiple AWS accounts.